 Our cook time is around six hours.
-Watch the smoker to make sure that it is maintaining temperature.
+Watch the smoker to make sure that it is maintaining its temperature.
 Add additional wood to the fire as desired.
 Otherwise, leave them to smoke for the next three hours.

 - How to Make Barbecue Ribs – Spritzing

-Technically, a rack of pork ribs are cooked at 145 degrees F. We are taking our ribs to 195 degrees F. This isn’t overcooked, its barbecue.
+Technically, a rack of pork ribs is cooked at 145 degrees F. We are taking our ribs to 195 degrees F. This isn’t overcooked, it’s barbecue.
 Only at this temperature are our ribs going to be tender enough to be called barbecue.
 The problem is, that cooking for this long and to that kind of temperature can cause the ribs to dry out.
 One strategy to prevent this is by applying moisture to the ribs as they cook.

 This is best done later in the cooking process.
 Once the ribs reach a temperature around 165 to 170 degrees F, it is time to add this extra moisture.
 In the past, people used a mop, and that works fine.
 However, we don’t want to drown the ribs, we just want the lightest coating of liquid.
 Using a spray bottle to apply a quick, even spritz will do the trick best.

 As for the liquid, it should be a combination of sweet and sour, meaning sugar and vinegar.
 Of course, it must also be a pure liquid or it will clog the spray bottle.
 My preferred spritz for pork is equal parts of apple juice (sugar) and apple cider vinegar (sour).
 If you want to avoid the sour part, you can, by using a fine oil instead.
 The sweet, however, is going to add flavor and moisture.